 Maybank has been generating steady growth YoY.
 As the biggest lender in Malaysia, Maybank Berhad not only commands a big market share in loans and mortgages, it has also ventured into multiple revenue streams such as Islamic Banking and Insurance.
 Profit has also increased alongside the growing revenue

 Having multiple revenue segments provide Maybank Berhad more opportunities and synergism in growing its revenues year by year.

-In the year 2018, Maybank Bhd has Assets of RM807 billion, liabilities of RM729 billion and Equities of RM75 million.
-The current ratio is stable at 1.09, and total Capital Ratio is at 19.02%, much more than the safety limit set by Bank Negara Malaysia.
+In the year 2019, Maybank Bhd has Assets of RM834 billion, liabilities of RM750 billion and Equities of RM84 million.
+Total Capital Ratio is at 19.39% and higher than the previous year.
+It is also much more than the safety limit set by Bank Negara Malaysia.

 Operating Cash Flow & Dividends Paid Out